Long-time asymptotics for the Degasperis-Procesi equation on the half-line: A Riemann--Hilbert problem

-\begin{remark}\upshape Although the RH problem formulated in (\ref{RHnu}) differs from the one used in \cite{L2013}, both problems rely on the same idea of using the $\Phi_n$'s near the $K_j$'s and the $\tilde{\Phi}_n$'s near $\{0, \infty\}$.
-The RH problem formulated in (\ref{RHnu}) is better adapted for our present purposes because it uses only one set of eigenfunctions, namely the $\tilde{\Phi}_n$'s, near the three lines $\R$, $\omega \R$, and $\omega^2 \R$. \end{remark}
+\begin{rema} Although the RH problem formulated in (\ref{RHnu}) differs from the one used in \cite{L2013}, both problems rely on the same idea of using the $\Psi_n$'s near the $K_j$'s and the $\tilde{\Psi}_n$'s near $\{0, \infty\}$.
+The RH problem formulated in (\ref{RHnu}) is better adapted for our present purposes because it uses only one set of eigenfunctions, namely the $\tilde{\Psi}_n$'s, near the three lines $\R$, $\omega \R$, and $\omega^2 \R$. \end{rema}